io-fault/python/time/documentation/project.rst

 Introduction
 ============

-rhythm exists to provide a pure-Python, nanosecond precision time package.
+chronometry exists to provide a pure-Python, nanosecond precision time package.
 It features support for the proleptic gregorian calendar, and points and deltas of configurable precision.

 Structure
 =========

-rhythm exposes most functionality via the :py:mod:`.rhythm.lib` module.
-The underlying unit modules are rarely accessed directly and are primarily used by the :py:mod:`.rhythm.libunit` module which provides :py:mod:`.rhythm.lib` with most of its functionality.
+chronometry exposes most functionality via the :py:mod:`.lib` module.
+The underlying unit modules are rarely accessed directly and are primarily used by the :py:mod:`.libunit` module which provides :py:mod:`.lib` with most of its functionality.

-:py:mod:`.rhythm.libunit` is a module that defines unit base classes and defines the standard time context that creates classes for common units--Measures and Points In Time.
+:py:mod:`.libunit` is a module that defines unit base classes and defines the standard time context that creates classes for common units--Measures and Points In Time.
-The Time Context is the center of rhythm as it provides the necessary mappings for converting unlike units.
+The Time Context is the center of chronometry as it provides the necessary mappings for converting unlike units.
 All unit-qualified Time objects have a reference to this context.

-Primarily, rhythm works with two classes that store units defined in a context: Measures and Points.
+Primarily, chronometry works with two classes that store units defined in a context: Measures and Points.
 Measures are measurements of time, and Points are points in time.

 Requirements
 ============